Hope Solo: WUSA and European professional leagues, 2003–05

 Following her college career, Solo was selected in the first round (fourth overall) of the 2003 WUSA Draft by the Philadelphia Charge.
-She spent most of her first professional season on the bench playing in eight games.
-Solo started the last three games of the season and earned her first professional shutout against the Atlanta Beat.
-She also shut out eventual league champions, the Washington Freedom led by top scorers, Mia Hamm and Abby Wambach.
-After the WUSA folded following the 2003 season just six days before the 2003 FIFA Women's World Cup, Solo moved to Göteborg, Sweden in February 2004 to play for Kopparbergs/Göteborg FC in the Swedish Premier Division, the top division of women's soccer in Sweden.
+She spent most of her first professional season on the bench, playing in eight games.
+Solo started the last three games of the season, and earned her first professional shutout against the Atlanta Beat.
+She also shut out eventual league champions, the Washington Freedom, led by top scorers Mia Hamm and Abby Wambach.
+After the WUSA folded following the 2003 season, just six days before the 2003 FIFA Women's World Cup, Solo moved to Gothenburg, Sweden in February 2004 to play for Kopparbergs/Göteborg FC in the Swedish Premier Division, the top division of women's soccer in Sweden.
 For ten months, she played in two games a week, making 19 appearances in goal for Göteborg in 2004.
 In 2005, she played for Olympique Lyonnais in the French First Division.
 She made seven appearances for the French club.
-Solo said of her experience in Europe, "I played in Europe and it was a great experience, not just because of my teammates and the coaches we had, but from the fans and the city itself – I played in Gothenburg and I played in Lyon and soccer was everywhere.
-At that time in my life, it really jump-started my career and really helped me find myself as a person and player."